natarii/MegaGRRL_Desktop/README.md

 ## 3D Printing
 `mgd_base.stl` is an STL file for a 3D-printable baseplate for the MegaGRRL Desktop board.
 This provides a nice flat bottom surface and also supports the PCB underneath areas that undergo flexing (buttons, IC sockets).
 The original OpenSCAD source file is also available.
 100% infill is recommended, and printing with a brim may help bed adhesion.
 Supports are needed due to the recessed screw holes. **The STL and SCAD files have recently been updated to be sized in mm instead of mil.** Previously they required scaling before printing, but this should no longer be required.
 If you are using a paid 3D printing service, please double-check the size before ordering!
 ## License
-The schematic, PCB, and baseplate are licensed under CC BY-NC-SA 4.0.
-You are free to build this project for yourself or friends, but please do not sell it or misrepresent its origin.
-If you are interested in manufacturing players for sale, please contact hello@kunoichilabs.dev
+The schematic, PCB, and baseplate are licensed under CERN-OHL-S v2.
 ## Beware Fake Chips!

 [WIP guide on detecting fake chips](https://git.agiri.ninja/natalie/MegaGRRL_Desktop/-/wikis/Identifying-fake-YM2612s)